 Rules for WLTs Thai Language Giveaway…

-If you’ve forgotten, the rules are simple:
+The rules are simple:

-To be included in the draw, leave comments below.
+- To be included in the draw, leave comments below.

-Comment(s) need to add to the conversation (it really does matter).
+- Comment(s) need to add to the conversation (it really does matter).

-If you don’t collect your prize within a week of the announcement, it will be given away to the next person in line.
+- If you don’t collect your prize within a week of the announcement, it will be given away to the next person in line.